|

 Blog apps can be simple and skinny content publishing tools; or extended apps that approach a CMS in appearance if not functionality.
 This process depends to a great extent on two things: how far the owner wishes to go down this road, together with how great their expertise (or budget); and to what extent the original application is extendable by plugins.

 In all these modern dynamic site areas - blog, CMS, wiki, forum - the plugins are critical, and determine the eventual capability.
-The search optimising implications are slightly different from normal HTML flat sites: the principal areas of concern are the URLs, navigation menus, and page code validation.
-Special attention must be paid to these areas, which can present problems if the plugins are not well-chosen.

-normally of the MySQL type.
-The usual codebase is PHP as there are so
+A blog application is installed by FTP and browser command, using a database, normally of the MySQL type.
+The usual codebase is PHP as there are so many advantages to this choice.

 Blog - CMS crossovers There is a very strong move now to call certain of the more powerful blog apps a CMS.
 This has generated a huge amount of argument about which is what, and your viewpoint will probably depend on which type you have always worked with.
 Undoubtedly, the powerful blog tools can be made to look like a CMS and will even perform some of their tasks.
 How you define a CMS will influence your decision on whether this is a legitimate statement to make.
-The fact is that the expanded blog tools can do around 95% of what a simple CMS can, but less than 10% of what a capable CMS can do.
+The fact is that the expanded blog tools can do around 90% of what a simple CMS can, but less than 10% of what a capable CMS can do.
 So it depends what sort of CMS you are talking about.
 If you just need to have one person or a small trusted group publish text and images, without others being able to edit content, and without controlled access by different user groups to different areas, then a blogging application could be seen as a simple CMS.
-However a full CMS does a thousand other jobs too.
+However a full CMS does a hundred other jobs too.

 Micro CMS It is reasonable to describe the more capable blogging apps as Micro CMS applications.
 It's true to say that many people who have considered using a CMS but found it too complex would be very well served by one of the blog-based publishing tools we list higher up the page.
 It isn't necessary to have lots of functions built in if you will never use them.

 These applications go much of the way toward making a blog app an all-round publishing tool of very good capabilities.
 In order to choose one you should visit the central website, then some portfolio sites, and see what type of layout suits your purposes.
 Then, list all the functions / features you might need, and see if they are available as plugins.
-Everything in the world of dynamic applications is done with plugins.
+Everything in the world of dynamic website applications is done with plugins.

 Start with templates (the master layout design control), and then move on to SEF URLs, per-page metadata, shopping cart add-ons, visual editors, and the dozen other things you'll need to add to make any application of this type a practical proposition.
 They are very bare out of the box - though they work well enough - and you add the things that are important to you.

-Wiki softwareWikis are an online editable resource.
+Wiki softwareWiki applications are installed on a server and connect to a database on the server.
+They are an online editable resource.
 Typically, they are multiple-page documents that can be edited either by anyone, or by registered members of a group.

 A wiki is an excellent tool for maintaining a manual; a software manual or help files; an encyclopaedia-type resource; or any other collaborative document that will grow and evolve over time.
 The most famous of all is Wikipedia, on online encyclopaedia of 5 million pages plus.